wickedchicken/stip-blog/content/post/macos-nix-setup.md

 [^catalina]: Catalina gets a lot of shade for its read-only root filesystem and signed
     binaries, but I think it's a step forward for general purpose computing.
-What I object to is that signed binaries must be signed with registered Apple developer accounts, which cost money.
+What I object to is that signed binaries must be signed with registered Apple developer accounts to distribute software, and these accounts cost money (anyone can run their own software with the appropriate settings, but distributing software effectively needs an Apple developer account).
 It would be nice if that was a bit distributed, so anyone could sign and Apple maintained a reputation database or something.
 I'm annoyed at Apple for mixing good security and OS maintenance practices with total, walled-garden lockdown.
     Admittedly, the web has a lot of the [same security benefits][web], but we're not at a point yet where web apps can compete with native applications.
 Hopefully we'll get